Houston Attorney for Guardianship Proceedings

 - Bestowing the ward’s legal rights upon another person (the guardian).

-If you are considering seeking guardianship, or would like more information about how it works and what options you may have for your situation, our estate planning and probate team at Hendershot Cowart P.C. are available to help.
+If you are considering seeking guardianship, or would like more information about how it works and what options you may have for your situation, our guardianship and probate attorneys at Hendershot Cowart P.C. are available to help.

 In Texas, the guardianship process is overseen by the Probate Court.
 How it works in your situation depends on the unique facts of your case, but generally entails a few basic concepts and arrangements: